alex-d-bondarev/pcsFilter/README.md

 ```

 ### Override output path
-Use this option when default path to `./.pcsFilter` is not acceptable.
+Default output path is `./.pcsFilter`.
+It can be overriden the following way:
 ```shell
 pcsFilter -o <new output path> <path to project or file>
 pcsFilter --output-path <new output path> <path to project or file>
 ```

-### Help
+### Help message
-Print help message
 ```shell
 pcsFilter --help
 ```